ClokTen/ClokLand-Roadmap/README.md

 - Release ClokLand whitepaper on GitHub.
 - Finalize technical architecture for ClokLand on the Stacks blockchain.
+- $Clok10 token created and listed.

 ### Q4 2024

-- Begin ClokLand development on Stacks.
-- Launch $Clok10 token.
-- Commence liquidity pool campaign.
+- Launch ClokLand Radio: Go live with 24/7 programming featuring hip-hop music, interviews, and community discussions.
+Introduce $Clok10 rewards for listener engagement.

 ## 2025